Colton1skees/Colton1skees.github.io/posts/MutationRemoval.md

 ## Getting Started

-Once I implemented disassembly and CFG recovery, I was finally able to start working on removing the mutation.
+Once I got my initial tooling setup, I was finally able to start working on removing the mutation.
 It was surprisingly more difficult than I thought.
 My first attempt went like this:

 1. Grab a basic block
 2. Iterate through every instruction in the basic block, and retrieve the index of the first instruction who wrote to the result, along with the first instruction who read the result. (result is referring to any of the registers written to by a given instruction)